Mouride Order: French colonial rule

 At the end of the 19th century, French colonial authorities began to worry about the growing power of the Mouride brotherhood and its potential to resist French colonialism.
 Bamba, who had converted various kings and their followers, could probably have raised an army against the French had he wanted.
-Fearful of his power, the French sentenced Bamba to exile in Gabon (1895–1902) and later Mauritania (1903–1907) and confining him in house arrest in Senegal until 1912.
+Fearful of his power, the French sentenced Bamba to exile in Gabon (1895–1902) and later Mauritania (1903–1907) and confined him to house arrest in Senegal until 1912.

 However, Bamba's exile fueled legends about his miraculous ability to survive torture, deprivation, and attempted executions, and thousands more flocked to his organization.
 For example, on the ship to Gabon, forbidden from praying, Bamba is said to have broken his leg-irons, leapt overboard into the ocean, and prayed on a prayer rug that miraculously appeared on the surface of the water.
 In addition, when the French put him in a furnace, he is said to have simply sat down and had tea with Muhammad.
 In a den of hungry lions, it is said the lions slept beside him.